nicolauda/pysystemtrade/docs/backtest_to_production_step_by_step.md

 - Before going live, ensure the production `strategy_list` and configs point to the same YAML you validated in Step 6; rerun `run_systems` + `run_strategy_order_generator` after any config change to push the new desired positions.
 - On Linux you can call the ready-made bash wrappers in `sysproduction/linux/scripts` from `cron` (see [Production: scheduling](/docs/production.md#scheduling)) instead of invoking the Python modules directly; the Python commands above remain valid on any OS or when running ad-hoc.
 - See: [Production system data flow](/docs/production.md#production-system-data-flow) and [Core production system components](/docs/production.md#core-production-system-components) for how these scripts fit together; [Production: linking to a broker](/docs/production.md#linking-to-a-broker) and [IB](/docs/IB.md) for connectivity specifics.
+Validation:
+- Run each script once manually and confirm no critical errors in logs/echos.
+- Confirm orders are not sent when in test mode (paper IB or controls set to block live trading).
+- Crontab includes the desired schedule; logs/echos rotate as expected.

 ## Step 8: Operate and iterate